dfertitta/hhc_tools/README.md

 # hhc_tools
-Engineering tools for acquisition and processing of data.
+Engineering tools for acquisition and processing of hydraulic data.